 Linville's Ridge Print Release

-In order to make this happen, Steamboat Mountain School partnered with local artist and parent of an alumni, Lance Whitner.
+Steamboat Mountain School and local artist and parent of an alumni, Lance Whitner, are bringing you the second release of the Linville’s Ridge prints.
 Through Lance’s unique painting style, she has created an image from the top of Linville’s Ridge, overlooking Steamboat Mountain School’s South Pasture and into the Yampa Valley.
-The proceeds from print sales will support the renovation of the stairs.
-Similar to the stairs project in the Craig-Scheckman Student Education Center at Steamboat Mountain School, pictured below.
-The painting will be split into partitions for the stairs.
+The proceeds from print sales will support our unique and world-class educational programs and the teachers who deliver these programs at SMS.

 What is Linville's Ridge?